manifold-systems/manifold/docs/docs.md

 Generally _implementation by extension_ is a powerful technique to provide a common API for classes your project does not control.

-If you'd rather not add extension methods to Vector, or the extension class strategy is unsuitable for your use-case (e.g., the `Comparable<T>` interface sometimes makes this impossible), you can instead go a more direct route and implement your own proxy factory...
+Nevertheless if you'd rather not add extension methods to `Vector`, or the extension class strategy is unsuitable for your use-case e.g., the `Comparable<T>` interface sometimes makes this impossible, you can instead go a more direct route and implement your own proxy factory...

 ### Implementation by Proxy